Lab Guide: Creating a Collection with the VS Code Extension

 ansible-creator is also integrated into the VS Code user interface through the Ansible extension for VS Code for even a smoother experience when developing content.

-In this exercise, you will create an Ansible collection and a playbook using the Ansible extension’s wizard in VS Code.
+In this section, you will create an Ansible collection and a playbook using the Ansible extension’s wizard in VS Code.

 Learning objectives